3t13nn3/Flappy-Bird-Reworked/README.md

 It could be played by three person at the same time, and got a score system by name.

-This project aims to isolate forms on an image step by step.
-We can select the step we want.

 If you are a french speaker, I invite you to check the code for more details.

 ## Prerequisites